 What is the current status of Energy Performance certification in Europe?
-BUILD UP Experts provide a comparative approach on EPCs at the EU Level.
+BUILD UP Experts provide a comparative approach on EPCs at the EU Level

 The European Union has established clear legislative frameworks to reduce energy demand from buildings.
-The directives on the Energy Performance of Buildings (EPBD, 2018/844/EU) and on Energy Efficiency (EED, 2018/2002/EU) are being implemented by the EU Member States to this end.
+The directives on the Energy Performance of Buildings (EPBD, 2018/844/EU) and Energy Efficiency (EED, 2018/2002/EU) are being implemented by the EU Member States to this end.
 Under the EPBD, EU member States have established energy performance certification systems with independent mechanisms for implementing and controlling national pathways towards improving the energy efficiency of buildings.

 Energy certification can also be a means for informing consumers and can influence the building’s property value.
 This report by the European Commission’s Joint Research Centre supports ‘de-risking’ activities by evaluating existing literature about the impact of energy efficiency improvements on the value of property through the impact on operational costs.
 The contribution of EPCs to so-called green premiums and brown discounts are also analysed.

 EPCs may also include information on non-energy parameters, such as comfort.
 A 2018 report by BPIE puts a spotlight on Indoor Environmental Quality (IEQ) parameters.
-It presents national cases and initiatives and provides recommendations on how to integrate IEQ in national and EU policies.
+It presents national cases and initiatives and provides recommendations on how to integrate IEQ into national and EU policies.

 The European Commission supports Concerted Actions that assist Member States to implement EU sustainable energy legislation effectively.
 The EPBD Concerted Action facilitates the sharing of experiences between national authorities responsible for implementing the EPBD.
 One of its Core Teams focuses on EPCs, including issues of compliance, use of databases, and training of inspectors.
 These topics are developed around the idea of feeding into three major pillars linked to EPCs: